 - High complexity: Angular’s robust framework is ideal for large-scale enterprise apps, but this complexity translates into more hours and higher costs, especially for complex features like data handling, form validation, and business workflows.

-- Specialized expertise: Angular web developers often need deeper knowledge of TypeScript and the full Angular ecosystem, which increases their rates, particularly in developed countries like the US and Australia.
+- Specialized expertise: Angular web developers often need a deeper knowledge of TypeScript and the full Angular ecosystem, which increases their rates, particularly in developed countries like the US and Australia.

 - Long-term maintenance: Angular’s strict structure ensures easier maintainability but may require ongoing costs for updates and scaling, particularly for long-term projects.